 The easiest way to come up with this is to ask yourself the question :

-What do people put into search engines if they were looking for this article?
+What do people put into search engines if they are looking for this article?

-If you can’t think of this yourself, try asking your colleagues, customers, people in your network etc.
+If you can’t think of this yourself, try asking your colleagues, customers or people in your network.

-Ideally you’d have a different search phrase for each post you do, as search engines tend to not like duplicate content.
+Ideally you would have a different search phrase for each post you do, as search engines tend to not like duplicate content.